joaomcteixeira/taurenmd/docs/installation.rst

 Supported Platforms
 -------------------

-**taurenmd** is designed to run natively under any `platform compatible with Python <https://pythondev.readthedocs.io/platforms.html>`_ (paths are not hard coded :code:`;-)`).
+**taurenmd** is designed to run natively under any `platform compatible with Python <https://pythondev.readthedocs.io/platforms.html>`_ (paths are not hard coded ``;-)``).
 However, the libraries **taurenmd** depends on may or may not be compatible with all OS platforms, and we are not responsible for providing such compatibility or support; you should choose a platform compatible with all the required Molecular Dynamics analysis libraries used by *taurenmd*.
 We can guarantee **taurenmd** works fully with all its dependencies under Ubuntu 18.04 LTS.
 You may wish to read further on how continuous integration is :ref:`managed for this project <continuous integration>`.

 Installation steps
 ------------------